Codeception/codeception.github.com/_posts/2014-06-06-codeception-2.0-final.markdown

 ### Guides

 Guides were reviewed and updated for 2.0 release.
-Unit Testing guide was completely rewritten, and new chapter Parallel Execution was added.
+[Unit Testing](http://codeception.com/docs/06-UnitTests) guide was completely rewritten, and new chapter [Parallel Execution](http://codeception.com/docs/12-ParallelExecution) was added.
 Please note that parallel running tests is advanced feature and will require some time for you for set everything up correctly.
-But If your tests run longer then 30 minutes, you will get a real benefit of it.
+But If your tests run longer then 30 minutes, you will get a real benefit out of it.

 ### The Most Important Bug Fixed